CONSENTING

 It’s important to know that if someone is experiencing the effects of alcohol and drugs where they cannot consciously and verbally consent to sex or other sexual activities, then they cannot give informed consent.

-Sometimes we want to have sex when we’re wired and getting horny when we get on the gear can be the norm.
+When we’re wired up, we can often get the sexy vibes and powerful urges to get our sex on.
 But don’t forget that if other people are wired, then it’s possible that they may not be able to give their informed consent.
-Even if we’re in the middle of a sex session, it doesn’t mean that anything goes.
+So being part of a fuck session doesn’t mean anything goes.
+Think about these:

 If you’re ever unsure of whether someone is giving consent, it generally means that you don’t confidently have it.